Mjkp/PathFinding3D/README.md

 # PathFinding3D
-A star pathfinding in 3d grid environment.
+A star pathfinding in 3d grid voxel environment.
 This code has been developed from 2D a star pathfinding method written by Sebastian Lague.

 ##Unity